wg99526/MiCloudGit/README.md

 URL: http://223.194.200.160:3838/app/micloud

 ## Launch App
 The web application supports up to ten concurrent users.
-If the application is too crowded, you can launch the app from your computer by typing the following command after installing prerequisite packages.
+When the application is too crowded, you can launch the app from your computer by typing the following command after installing prerequisite packages.

 In R terminal:
 ```